zacharyelston/rrmcpy/docs/ROADMAP.md

 ## Conclusion

 This roadmap provides a structured approach to transforming rrmcpy into a robust, well-designed Redmine MCP server.
 By starting with critical bug fixes and then simplifying the architecture, we ensure both immediate functionality and long-term maintainability.
-Throughout the process, we'll adhere to our design philosophy of fighting complexity to create a system that's easy to understand, maintain, and extend.
+Throughout the process, we'll adhere to our design philosophy of clarity over complexity ("Built for Clarity") to create a system that's easy to understand, maintain, and extend.